BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 **Why**:The strong call to action of typing into the green search box was intentional to allow the user to search straight away for the wallet they are using or were thinking of using.

-Essentially there are 4 main categories in which wallets would fit in; android, iphone, hardware and bearer.
+Essentially there are 4 main categories that wallets fall into; Android, iPhone, hardware and bearer.
 We wanted to create a quick filter option of this as well as present a default view of the wallets that passed all the tests.

 </div>